BB gun: Operation

 BB guns can use any of the operating mechanisms used for air guns.
-However, due to the inherent limited accuracy and short effective range of the projectile, only the simpler and less expensive mechanisms are generally used for guns designed to fire only BBs.
+However, because the projectile inherently has limited accuracy and short effective range, only the simpler and less expensive mechanisms are generally used for guns designed to fire only BBs.

 Because the strength of the steel BB does not allow it to be swaged with the low propelling force used to accelerate it through the barrel, BBs are slightly smaller (0.171 to 0.173 in) than the internal diameter of the barrel (0.177 in).
 This limits accuracy because little spin is imparted on the BB.
 It also limits range, because some of the pressurized gas used to accelerate the BB leaks around it and reduces the overall efficiency.
 Since a BB will easily roll unhindered down the barrel, it is common to find guns that use a magnet in the loading mechanism to hold the BB at the rear of the barrel until it is fired.

 The traditional and still most common powerplant for BB guns is the spring-piston pump, usually patterned after a lever-action rifle or a pump-action shotgun.
 The lever-action rifle was the first type of BB gun, and still dominates the inexpensive youth BB gun market.
-The Daisy Model 25, modeled after a pump-action shotgun with a trombone pump-action mechanism, dominated the low-price, higher-performance market for over 50 years (1914–1978).
+The Daisy Model 25, modeled after a pump-action shotgun with a trombone pump-action mechanism, dominated the low-price, higher-performance market for over 60 years (1914–1978).
 Lever-action models generally have very low velocities, around 275 ft/s, a result of the weak springs used to keep cocking efforts low for use by youths.
 The Daisy Model 25 typically achieved the highest velocities of its day, ranging from 375 to 475 ft/s.

 Multiple-pump pneumatic guns are also common.
 Many pneumatic pellet guns provide the ability to use BBs as a cheaper alternative to lead shot.
 Some of these guns have rifled barrels, but the slightly undersized BBs do not swage in the barrel, so the rifling does not impart a significant spin.
 These are the types of guns that will benefit most from using precision lead BB shot.
-The pneumatic BB gun can attain much higher velocities than the traditional spring piston types.
+Pneumatic BB guns can also attain higher velocities than traditional spring-piston types.